AMReX-Combustion/PeleC/Docs/sphinx_doc/PelePhysics.rst

       rm -f ${CHEMC} ${CHEMLK} ${LOG}

    In addition, you must modify the chemistry input file to include a transport section.
-To do so, call the script located under `${PELE_PHYSICS_HOME}/Support/Fuego/Mechanism/Models` labelled `script_trans.py` with your chem.inp and trans.dat as arguments (in that order).
-The script should return a text file labelled `TRANFILE_APPEND.txt`.
+To do so, call the script located under `${PELE_PHYSICS_HOME}/Support/Fuego/Mechanism/Models` labeled `script_trans.py` with your chem.inp and trans.dat as arguments (in that order).
+The script should return a text file labeled `TRANFILE_APPEND.txt`.
 Open this file, copy all the lines and paste them in your chemistry input file, say right above the REACTION section.
 Next, run the `make-XXX.sh` script file, and if all goes well, the software will generate a `chem.c` file that gets concatenated with a few others, puts everything into a result file, `YYY.c`, and cleans up its mess.

 #.
 Add a `Make.package` text file in that model folder that will be included by the AMReX make system.
 In most case, this file will contain a single line, `cEXE_sources+=YYY.c` (see the other models for examples if there are auxiliary files in languages other than c to include in the build of this model).